MA Thesis Linguistics

 Submitting the Thesis Proposal

-Once the student has selected a topic, formulated a research question and put together a provisional bibliography, the Thesis Proposal form can be completed (see Thesis Proposal form.
+Once the student has selected a topic, formulated a research question and put together a provisional bibliography, the Thesis Proposal form can be completed (see Thesis Proposal form).
 The Thesis Proposal form should include the title of the thesis and a description of the topic.
-The form must be submitted to the Board of Examiners no later than three months before the planned graduation date (see the deadlines stated in the form).
+The form must be submitted to the Board of Examiners (via the coordinator of studies of the specialisation) no later than three months before the planned graduation date (see the deadlines stated in the form).
 The Board will then inspect the thesis proposal to ensure that it is of an appropriate academic level.

 Research and Writing